Skip to main content

 As the cricket family grows, so does the scope for and ambition for new and ground-breaking projects, particularly in the fields of mental health and preventative education.

-Major fundraising for the Professional Cricketers’ Trust happens all year round.
+Major fundraising for the Cricketers’ Trust happens all year round.
 Whether it’s by way of the Festival of Cricket, beneficiary events, physical challenges or bucket collections at games, there are plenty of ways to support the players’ charity.

 The cinch PCA Awards is one of the biggest fundraising night of the year, with auctions and a raffle taking place alongside the main ceremony.